-The proposed site is covered with kikuyu grass and is located immediately south of Dal Josafat Primary School sports field.
-The proposed site is located on a flat surface area and adjacent to an existing access road.
-There are no watercourses on site or within 32m of the proposed site.
-The site is surrounding by existing buildings immediately to the north-east of the proposed site, with an artificial wetland / dam approximately 175m west of the site.
-The proposed site is not located within a Critical Biodiversity Area ("ECA") or Ecological Support Area ("ESA"), and the site is in degraded from its natural condition due to past development activities on the property.
-The site co-ordinates are 33° 41' 41.16" S, 19° 0' 58.39" E. Please refer to Appendix A for the locality map as well as Appendix C (site photographs) and Appendix B for the site plans.
+The proposed site is not located within a Critical Biodiversity Area ("ECA") or Ecological Support Area ("ESA"), and the site is in degraded state due to past development activities on the property.
+Please refer to Appendix A for the locality map, Appendix C (site photographs) and Appendix B for the site plans.